cotarr/ds18b20-api/README.md

 requests in which the TLS client certificate is not signed by the CA certificate.

-Optionally, TLS client certificate verification may be enabled in the configuration as described further below.
+Optionally, TLS client certificate verification described above may be enabled or disabled in the configuration as described further below.

-Optionally, a 'nftables' or 'iptables' firewall may used to restrict network access to the Raspberry Pi from unwanted connections.
+Optionally, a 'nftables' or 'iptables' firewall may used to restrict network access to the Raspberry Pi from unwanted network connections.
 Custom firewall configuration is beyond the scope of this readme.

 Optionally, users familiar with ExpressJs applications may